prabrishar1/SIHR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-FIHR
+SIHR
 ====

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of FIHR is to provide inference for linear and quadratic functionals in high-dimensional linear and logistic regression models.
+The goal of SIHR is to provide inference for linear and quadratic functionals in high-dimensional linear and logistic regression models.
 It computes bias-corrected estimators and corresponding standard errors for the linear and quadratic functionals.